 The landform gives a very definite boundary to the area, and the lack of development illustrates the direct and uncomplicated link that still exists between the physical landscape and the land use."
-The visual prominence and enclosure is described as prominent and open......."The large area of flat land is prominent from all the major transport routes running through it as well as from the valley sides.
+The visual prominence and enclosure is described as prominent and open......"The large area of flat land is prominent from all the major transport routes running through it as well as from the valley sides.
 Though surrounded by valley slopes the landscape has an open character."

 In the above SPD the strength of character of the "floodplain pasture" is described as strong......"Large, flat, hedgerow-bounded fields are very distinctive within this landscape." and the condition noted as declining, the policy guidelines for the area are to conserve and restore the landscape character......."
 Conserve this unique area of distinctive open floodplain pasture.
-Prevent development of this landscape and the encroachment of urban influences such as lights, road 'improvements' etc.....Conserve the farmed land use, traditional agricultural practices and field pattern.....Enhance corridor of A629 through sensitive, low key, tree and hedgerow planting......Encourage low intensity farming which could allow for creation or restoration of meadows.
+Prevent development of this landscape and the encroachment of urban influences such as lights, road 'improvements' etc......Conserve the farmed land use, traditional agricultural practices and field pattern.......Conserve and restore hedgerows with management and replanting......Enhance corridor of A629 through sensitive, low key, tree and hedgerow planting......Encourage low intensity farming which could allow for creation or restoration of meadows.

-The SPD policy guidelines regarding the potential for development also state that....."With strong character, high historic continuity and being prominent and open this landscape is very sensitive to change; and the fact that there is virtually no historic pattern of development here would indicate that any development could only be detrimental to the landscape character.
+The SPD policy guidelines regarding the potential for development also state that......"With strong character, high historic continuity and being prominent and open this landscape is very sensitive to change; and the fact that there is virtually no historic pattern of development here would indicate that any development could only be detrimental to the landscape character.
 In addition there are no other expansive areas of floodplain in the District and once its open, undeveloped character is breached, this distinctive landscape will be lost forever.
 Should further development be required within this area, it could best be accommodated within a wooded setting on the higher ground south of the railway adjacent to Steeton, Eastburn and Keighley.
-In this way the principle of building on the valley slopes is continued, and the canal and railway are retained as effective boundaries to the main area of floodplain pastures.
+In this way the principle of building on the valley slopes is continued, and the canal and railway are retained as effective boundaries to the main area of floodplain pastures."

 Any proposals within the "floodplain pasture" landscape type would therefore need to look to conserving and restoring the distinctive landscape character of the area and would need to be sympathetic to this important character.
 The Council's Landscape Design team have advised that the proposed development would neither conserve nor restore the sensitive landscape character and qualities of the area and that it would contribute to the deterioration of this unique landscape.
-The proposed development is therefore considered to unacceptably affect the character of the landscape and to be contrary to policy EN4 of the Core Strategy.